strawberry-meowcow/ColorVarsSC/README.md

 # ColorVarsSC
 A stylesheet for Sugarcube projects that replaces all the static colors of default elements with variables.
 As a bonus, it also does this for fonts.
 Made to be easily used with Realtime Colors.
+# Preview
+To preview the stylesheet in action, download preview.html and open it in your browser or go to [https://holobones.neocities.org/previewtemplate].
 # How to Use
 Simply copy the contents of stylesheet.css and paste them into the stylesheet of your Twine/Tweego project.
 If you've already styled some of the default elements, you may need to do some adjusting.
 # Using with Realtime Colors